briteoctopus/AwesomeOpossums/README.md

 ```
 The class(es) I created are:

-1. .limit
+1. .background
-Limits the maximum width of the element to keep it from taking up th & centers it with margin: auto.
+Adds a transparent background to various sections of the site to make the content more easily readable against the background.

 2. .invis
 Used to add display:none to elements.
 Specifcially used by the JavaScript function to show/hide the hamburger icon based on screen sizes specified in media querys.